 Rajesh V. Lalla

-MASCC President Rajesh V. Lalla, DDS, PhD, is an Associate Professor of Oral Medicine and Associate Dean for Research at the University of Connecticut (UConn), Farmington, Connecticut, USA.
+MASCC President Rajesh V. Lalla, DDS, PhD, is a Professor of Oral Medicine and Associate Dean for Research at the University of Connecticut (UConn), Farmington, Connecticut, USA.
 Actively involved in clinical care, teaching, and research, he specializes in oral complications of cancer therapy.
-Dr. Lalla has served on MASCC’s Board of Directors since 2012 and is a past Chair of the Mucositis Study Group, where he led the development and publication of the 2014 MASCC/ISOO Clinical Practice Guidelines for the Management of Mucositis Secondary to Cancer Therapy.
+Dr. Lalla has served on MASCC's Board of Directors since 2012 and is a past Chair of the Mucositis Study Group, where he led the development and publication of the 2014 MASCC/ISOO Clinical Practice Guidelines for the Management of Mucositis Secondary to Cancer Therapy.
+Dr. Lalla is the first non-physician to serve as President of MASCC.

 What is Supportive Care?